Geology of the Himalayas: Making of the Himalayas

 Even though it is more than reasonable to argue that this huge amount of crustal shortening most probably results from a combination of these three mechanisms, it is nevertheless the last mechanism which created the high topographic relief of the Himalaya.

+The Himalayan tectonics result in long term deformation.
+This includes shortening across the Himalayas that range from 900 to 1,500 km.
+Said shortening is a product of the significant ongoing seismic activity.
+The continued convergence of the Indian plate with the Eurasian plate results in mega earthquakes.
+These seismic events can reach greater than MW 8 and result in intense damage to infrastructure.
+The mid-crustal ramp in the Himalayas is a key geologic feature in the history for both long-term and short-term seismic processes linked to deformation and shortening.
+Over the last 15 Ma, the ramp has gradually moved south due to duplexing, accretion, and tectonic undercutting.

 The ongoing active collision of the Indian and Eurasian continental plates challenges one hypothesis for plate motion which relies on subduction.

 Major tectonic subdivisions of the Himalaya

 One of the most striking aspects of the Himalayan orogen is the lateral continuity of its major tectonic elements.
 The Himalaya is classically divided into four tectonic units that can be followed for more than 2400 km along the belt (Fig. 5 and Fig. 7).

 Sub-Himalayan (Churia Hills or Sivaliks) tectonic plate

 The Sub-Himalayan tectonic plate is sometimes referred to as the Cis-Himalayan tectonic plate in the older literature.
 It forms the southern foothills of the Himalayan Range and is essentially composed of Miocene to Pleistocene molassic sediments derived from the erosion of the Himalaya.
 These molasse deposits, known as the "Murree and Sivaliks Formations", are internally folded and imbricated.
 The Sub-Himalayan Range is thrust along the Main Frontal Thrust over the Quaternary alluvium deposited by the rivers coming from the Himalaya (Ganges, Indus, Brahmaputra and others), which demonstrates that the Himalaya is still a very active orogen.